12mondragon/hs-array-iteration-mini-lab/README.md

 Create an array with the numbers 10 down to 0.
 Using `.each`, for every number `puts` the string "___ bottles of milk on the wall", filling in the blank with the number in your array.

-<a href='https://learn.co/lessons/hs-array-iteration-mini-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-array-iteration-mini-lab' title='I'm So Busy'>I'm So Busy</a> on Learn.co and start learning to code for free.</p>